MethodsAndPractices/vsteam/README.md

 # Release Notes
 ## 1.0.5
 Added support for Profiles.
 Now you can store different accounts and PATS as a profile using Add-VSTeamProfile.
 Then you can call Add-VSTeamAccount with the -Profile parameter and the PAT will be read from the profile.
 This prevents you having to remember the PAT to switch between accounts.
+Profiles also store the
+API version to use with the account.

 Added $VSTeamVersionTable so you can experiment with different versions of the VSTS/TFS APIs.
 The variable contains the following:
 - 'Build'           = '3.0'